-What has changed since the 1980s?
+What has changed since the '80s and '90s?

-- There have been three widely discussed macroeconomic developments since the 1980s that affect the nature of monetary policy rules: - \circ First, the general level of short-term real interest rates has been trending lower for three decades; that is, r_t^ is smaller than it was. - \circ Second, the feedback from the real economy to inflation has attenuated by a factor of 10; that is, φ_v is smaller than it was. - Third, the real-time measurement of inflation expectations has improved markedly in the U.S.; that is, π_t^{GAP} can be measured more appropriately. - In this talk, I will incorporate these factors into a modernized monetary policy rule and show the resulting policy rate recommendations.
+- There have been three important macroeconomic developments since the 1980s and 1990s that affect the nature of monetary policy rules: - First, the general level of short-term real interest rates has been trending lower for three decades; that is, r_t^ is smaller than it was. - Second, the feedback from the real economy to inflation has attenuated by a factor of 10. - Third, the real-time measurement of inflation expectations has improved markedly in the U.S.; that is, π_t^{GAP} can be measured more appropriately. - In this talk, I will incorporate these factors into a modernized monetary policy rule and show the resulting policy rate recommendations.